 His studies were cut short however.
 He had to prepare for the upcoming meeting of the The Conclave of Emerald.
 He was not looking forward to it.
 The young wizard had lost a lot of face when he had decided to save his younger brother from Azael, a Denarion demon that currently inhabited his father’s body.
 That choice had given the dreaded Fomor a toe hold in the Cascades.
 Jack was not a very popular figure in the Emerald City ever since word got out that it was his fault that the Fomor threatened them all.

 Solomon was to attend the meeting on behalf of Fan Gang (Ox-Head) and Jian Ju-long (Horse Face), his masters.
 When he asked he was told that they had no special instructions other than to take notes and be sure to bring back some pizza.
 From Luciano’s this time.
 That other place was terrible.

-Jack was fashionably late to the Conclave meeting showing up as Solomon was speaking to Gypsy and asking after the health of Diesel before the session began.
+Jack was fashionably late to the Conclave meeting showing up as Solomon was speaking to Callisto and asking after the health of Diesel before the session began.
 The two had nearly been destroyed in a confrontation with Dozer last month when he attempted to take over the The Pack in the name of Chernobog, The Black God of Murder and Death.
 David Clay, along with Jack’s wife had managed to save both their lives.
 Diesel had apparently needed some more time to recover and was camping in the woods of Montana communing with the spirits there.
 Jack nodded in understanding.
 His own connection to the spirit world gave him a deep sympathetic understanding many Native American traditions.
 Jack and Solomon offered their solidarity to The Pack in these trying times.